ysyk2021/self-improvement-with-ai-techniques-and-strategies-to-enhance-your-well-being/src/chapter-7-2.md

-# Connecting with Like-Minded Individuals and Finding Mentors with AI

 Building a supportive network is an important component of self-improvement and personal development.
 In this chapter, we will explore how AI technology can be used to connect with like-minded individuals and find mentors to support personal growth and development.